-Mark Harrison, CFA, is director of journal publications at CFA Institute, where he supports a suite of member publications, including the Financial Analysts Journal, In Practice summaries, and CFA Digest.
+Mark Harrison, CFA, was director of journal publications at CFA Institute, where he supported a suite of member publications, including the Financial Analysts Journal, In Practice summaries, and CFA Digest.
 He has more than 12 years of investment experience as a portfolio manager and securities analyst.
 Harrison is a graduate of the University of Oxford.

 Amid a growing list of disasters, many are increasingly questioning the claims of hedge funds to offer absolute returns.
 On the other hand, new studies seem to support the performance claims of hedge funds.

 A great crisis can produce great leaps forward in thought and human achievement.
 So is there any evidence that the epic financial crisis of 2008 will leave a legacy of fruitful ideas for our financial system?

 Nobel laureate Robert C. Merton challenged traditional models used by investors to measure sovereign and financial system credit risk and instead proposes an alternative framework.